Trinity College, Toronto: Founding

 In 1849, over strong opposition from Strachan, Robert Baldwin's Reformist government took control of the college and secularized it to become the University of Toronto.
 Incensed by this decision, Strachan immediately began raising funds for the creation of a new university.
 Strachan canvassed Great Britain and Upper Canada for donations, and although he fell short of his goal of £30,000, he received significant commitments from the Society for the Propagation of the Gospel, the Duke of Wellington, William Gladstone, and Oxford University.
 Despite Strachan's public anti-Americanism, the project for a new Anglican university attracted substantial donations from a fundraising campaign in the United States by The Reverend William McMurray.

 On April 30, 1851, now-Bishop Strachan led a parade of clergy, schoolboys, and prospective faculty from the Church of St George the Martyr to the site of the new Trinity College.
 There, Strachan delivered a speech repeating his condemnation of the "destruction of King's College as a Christian institution," and promised that Trinity would fulfil the role of a church university.
 The Provincial Parliament incorporated Trinity College as an independent university on August 2, 1851.
 The following year, Strachan, now in his 70s, obtained a Royal Charter for Trinity from Queen Victoria.
-The college opened to students on January 15, 1852.
+The university opened to students on January 15, 1852.
 Most of the first class of students and faculty came from the Diocesan Theological Institute, an Anglican seminary in Cobourg also founded by Strachan in 1842, which dissolved itself in favour of Trinity.